 10. Yoga for Bipolar (no longer available)

 I love yoga!
 I also love substance-free treatment alternatives that genuinely help people!
 Here they are together in one blog, like a chocolate peanut butter cup.
 I am grateful that David Morgan “made the decision not to withhold information for profit” since this is a quibble I have with some alternative treatments.
 Random people who claim their secret blend of herbs, spices and organic bamboo socks will cure bipolar, schizophrenia and cancer all at once if you’ll pay $300 for a DVD — what a deal!
 (Not!)
 Yoga is a mainstream, time-honored practice, and it’s nice to see this blog aimed at benefiting bipolar sufferers rather than a bank account.
 With more frequent updates, fewer product reviews, and more specific instructions for practice, this blog would rank much higher on the list.

-Honorable mentions: Bipolar Chica (for being a cool blog), If you’re going through hell keep going (for her sincerity and introspection), and The Bipolar Bisexual (for being topical, funny, and hot — NSFW).
+Honorable mentions: Bipolar Chica (for being a cool blog)(no longer available), If you’re going through hell keep going (for her sincerity and introspection), and The Bipolar Bisexual (for being topical, funny, and hot — NSFW).

 Thank you to everyone in the blogosphere writing such great blogs it was hard for us to narrow our choices to just ten.
 Like any list of this kind we’ve probably left out a few of your faves, so please share links in the comments.

 Kiume, S. (2016).
 Top Ten Bipolar Blogs 2008.
 Psych Central.
 Retrieved on December 12, 2017, from https://psychcentral.com/blog/archives/2008/10/22/top-ten-bipolar-blogs-2008/